 16. How would you defend against a cross-site scripting (XSS) attack?

-17. What are the differences between cybersecurity in the cloud and on premises?
+17. What are the differences between cybersecurity in the cloud and on-premises?

 Show that you understand the security risks inherent to both and which might be more appropriate for the company.
+It’ll be good to trace out your thinking as it might form a critical component of network security interview questions.

 18. What does RDP stand for?

-Remote desktop protocol, and its port number is 3389.
+Remote desktop protocol and its port number is 3389.

 19. What is the difference between symmetric and asymmetric encryption?